Internal Fault-Tolerant Storage

 In the data field:

-• sender is the index of the instance that notifies on what had happened (MITIGATOR_OWN_INDEX, -index у pgfailover).
+• sender is the index of the instance that notifies on what had happened (the position of its own address in PGFAILOVER_SERVERS).

-• primary is the index of the instance that sender reads as a valid replication leader.
+• primary is the index of the instance that sender reads as a valid Primary.

-• rivals is a list of instance indexes on which PostgreSQL is running as a replication leader besides primary.
+• rivals is a list of instance indexes on which PostgreSQL is running as Primary besides the one specified in primary.

-It is necessary to analyze such records in the logs of all instances, choose which one will be the leader, and make standby the rest.
+It is necessary to analyze such records in the logs of all instances, choose which one will be the Primary, and make Standby the rest.